Don Clifton famously asked, "What would happen if we studied what was right with people versus what's wrong with people?"

 The current generation of workers also places more emphasis on positive reinforcement; focusing on weaknesses is perceived as negative and antiquated.

-As Gallup has worked with people over decades to help them discover and develop their strengths, we've also uncovered some insights into the nature of weaknesses.
+As Gallup has worked with people over decades to help them discover and develop their greatest strengths, we've also uncovered some insights into the nature of weaknesses.

-These insights -- some of which seem counterintuitive -- help people understand how to manage their weaknesses and better identify, develop and maximize their strengths.
+These insights -- some of which seem counterintuitive -- help people understand how to manage their greatest weaknesses and better identify, develop and maximize their strengths.

 1. Strengths and weaknesses are not opposites.